Funkschy/kantan-lang/README.md

 ```
 Don't worry, in the future the stdlib will be installed alongside the compiler, but currently there is no real stdlib, so this is good enough.

+There is also a [vscode plugin](https://github.com/Funkschy/vscode-kantan), which adds support for syntax highlighting and graphical debugging.
-There is also a [vim plugin](https://github.com/Funkschy/kantan.vim), which you can use to get syntax highlighting in vim/nvim.
+Alternatively, install the [vim plugin](https://github.com/Funkschy/kantan.vim), which you can use to get syntax highlighting in vim/nvim.

 Compiling the compiler from scratch is a bit more complicated.
 To compile the Kantan compiler you need to have the gcc/g++, llvm, gpp(preprocessor, not c++) and make installed.
 You will probably need to adjust the Makefile quite a bit.